gmarcomi/GALibrary/README.md

 The MIT License (MIT)

-Copyright (c) 2015 Riccardo Cardin
+Copyright (c) 2015 Gabriele Marcomin

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the